oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `status_lists`: REQUIRED.
 JSON array of strings that contains URIs linking to Status List Tokens.

 The Status List Aggregation URI provides a list of Status List URIs.
-This aggregation in JSON and the media type return SHOULD be `application/json`.
+This aggregation in JSON and the media type return MUST be `application/json`.
 A Relying Party can iterate through this list and fetch all Status List Tokens before encountering the specific URI in a Referenced Token.

 The following is a non-normative example for media type `application/json`: